BurlingtonCodeAcademy/webdev-prework/project_1_fortune_teller.md

 define a function `tellFortune` that:

-1)asks the user, "What is your name?" and stores the response in a variable `name`
+1) asks the user, "What is your name?" and stores the response in a variable `name`

 2) asks the user "What is your sign?" and stores the response in a variable `sign`